by Terry Heick

 25. They can be used as clickers to give teachers real-time data from quick assessments

-26. Backchannel conversations
+26. Backchannel conversations are possible

 27. Augmented reality allows for the overlay of physical environments with real-time data